What are the Maximum Mortgage Terms?

 Get Started

-During the mortgage application process, your mortgage lender will discuss term length with you and give you the opportunity to request an agreement longer than 25 years.
-But there’s no guarantee that your lender of choice offers longer mortgage terms, so this can be risky.
+During the mortgage application process, your lender will discuss the term length with you and allow you to request an agreement over 25 years.
+However, there’s no guarantee that your lender offers longer mortgage terms, which can be risky.

-You’ll need to find the right lender for this, first time since being declined because a mortgage provider is unwilling to offer a longer-term agreement can leave marks on your credit report and potentially jeopardise any future applications for finance.
+You’ll need to find the right lender for this.
+The first time since being declined because a mortgage provider is unwilling to offer a longer-term agreement can leave marks on your credit report and potentially jeopardise any future finance applications.

-If you need a mortgage agreement that runs longer than 25 years, your best bet is to speak to a mortgage broker.
+If you need a mortgage agreement over 25 years, your best bet is to speak to a mortgage broker.
 They have access to the entire market and will know exactly which lenders offer 35-year mortgages, 40-year mortgages and longer deals for retired people.

 How a mortgage broker can help you